More Like This

 Replacing an EV’s battery pack is likely as the vehicle ages and delivers an unsatisfactory range.
 Replacing a battery can cost an estimated average of $10,000.

-Recommended: World’s first zero emissions electric super trucks Hummer EV SUV Pick-up to launch in 2023
+Recommended: World’s first zero emissions electric super trucks Hummer EV SUV Pick-up

 It’s also uncertain which EV owner will shoulder the battery-replacement cost.